swiftcoder2020/bsl-fingerspelling-js-game/README.md

-The sole purpose into this website is one that originated through a discussion with a tutor who had expressed an interest in a subject that relates to oneself and was requesting some resources into it which lead to an identifiable moment of inspiration into a conceptual idea of a project that focuses on an interactive front-end website.
+The sole purpose into this website is one that originated through a discussion with a tutor who had expressed an interest in a subject that relates to oneself and was requesting some resources into it which lead to an identifiable moment of inspiration into a conceptual idea towards the project that focuses on an interactive front-end website.
 This was established as a window of opportunity into the goal of the second project, which is to develop a memory matching game that is educational to the users, specifically aiming to raise awareness of British Sign Language (abbreviated as BSL).
 This in my view was an excellent idea to utilise the functionality & capability of the JavaScript language that would enable users either with a vested interest or as a new interest into a hobby to practise and improve on their fingerspelling skills.

 ## Strategy

-The construction into this website serves as a purpose of demonstrating the knowledge and skills obtained within the programming language of JavaScript and providing new/returning users the key to an open door as an introduction, that is akin to the Code Institute's 5 day coding challenge, into the community of the deaf society such as how they communicate with to one another.
+The construction into this website serves as a purpose of demonstrating the knowledge and skills obtained within the programming language of JavaScript and providing new/returning visitors the key to an open door as an introduction, that is akin to the Code Institute's 5 day coding challenge, into the community of the deaf society such as how they communicate with to one another.
 The value in this project would be the hope to influence a positive impact towards this community, especially and yet significantly more so